Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **Just drop one of the [compiled uf2 files](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Build) to the board in mass storage media mode (Connect the Pico to USB port with the BOOTSEL button pushed and release).**

-Or if you like pain:
+Or if you can sustain moderate pain:

 - Install the last [Arduino IDE](https://www.arduino.cc/en/software)
 - Install the [Earle F. Philhower Raspberry Pi Pico Arduino core for Arduino IDE](https://github.com/earlephilhower/arduino-pico) via the Arduino Board manager (see [installation guide](https://github.com/earlephilhower/arduino-pico#installing-via-arduino-boards-manager)).
 - Install the Benoit Blanchon [Arduino JSON library](https://github.com/bblanchon/ArduinoJson) via the Arduino library manager.
-- Import or install the Bodmer [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI) via the Arduino library manager.
+- Install the Bodmer [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI) via the Arduino library manager.

+Then:

 - Locate the TFT_eSPI library: **\Arduino\libraries\TFT_eSPI** folder in your Arduino libraries
 - copy the [configuration file](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Codes/128x160%20THT%20version/128x160_Dashboy_Camera/128x160_TFT%20Setup) for the TFT display in this folder.
 - edit the User_Setup_Select.h and modify line 29:

     **#include <Mitsubishi_M64282FP_dashcam_TFT_eSPI_setup.h> // Default setup is root library folder**

 - Compile your code **with frequency set at 133 MHz** and flash the .uf2 to your board (Arduino IDE does that automatically once you've pressed the BOOTSEL button once).
+- Enjoy your brand new 0.015 Mpixels camera !

 # Basic user manual